Getting Started with API

 26.899999618530273

-Before connecting to a device, you need to have some necessary information ready, such as the IP address that can connect to your phone and whether you used a service certificate when starting FIRERPA.
+Before connecting a device, you need to prepare some necessary information, such as the IP address that can reach your phone, and whether you used a server certificate when starting FIRERPA.
 Once you have this information, you can proceed with the following steps.

-Instantiate the device.
-By default, you only need to provide an accessible IP address.
+To instantiate the device, by default, simply provide an accessible IP address.

 from lamda.client import *